zamfi/cca-programming-electronics-fall-2017/README.md

   - Working with a partner, modify this sketch to give each ellipse:
      1. A random size.
      2. A random color.
 (Use HSB for nicer colors!)
+  - Here's some code that accomplishes this: [random-dots.js](class-code/random-circles.js)
 - [Color and HSB](http://p5js.zamfi.net/full/ByanCnHPx)
   - Working with a partner, modify this sketch so that it continuously changes color instead of stopping at red.
+  - Here's the code we created together in class: [cycling-hue.js](class-code/cycling-hue.js)
 -   Class Quilt!

     Working with a partner, make two patches for the class quilt!
 Start with the following code: